 Graphene Connect 5G/Datacom took place on the second day of the Graphene Innovation Forum at the Graphene Flagship's annual conference Graphene Week on 23-27 September 2019 in Helsinki, Finland.
 This event was an industry workshop for participants wanting to discuss opportunities with graphene in the area of 5G and Datacom technologies and meet future partners to create new innovation projects.

 The Women in Graphene initiative within the Graphene Flagship has been set up to help support women and create a more gender diverse scientific community.

-The 4th EU-Korea Workshop on Graphene and Related Materials was held on 8-9 September 2018 in San Sebastian, Spain immediately before the Graphene Week 2018 conference.
-The workshop's aim was to be a forum for the exchange of experiences, practices and ideas related to the current and emerging topics associated with the basic chemistry approach, materials synthesis, application development and commercialization for graphene and related 2D materials.
-The objective was also to explore potential collaborative research opportunities between researchers in Europe and Korea.
+The EU-China Workshop was held on 07-08 December 2018 at Dresden University of Technology, in Dresden, Germany.
+The workshop's aim was to be a forum for the exchange of experiences, practices and ideas related to the current and emerging topics associated with the fundamental materials synthesis, physics and devices for graphene and related 2D materials.
+In addition, the objective was to explore further possibilities for collaborative research opportunities between researchers in Europe and China.

 The 3rd EU-Japan Workshop was held on 9-11 November 2018, at Tohoku University, in Sendai, Japan.
 This workshop provides the opportunity for Japanese and European researchers to discuss and exchange information on the progress in the area of graphene and related two-dimensional (2D) materials (GRM), fundamental physical phenomena and devices.
 The aim is to facilitate scientific exchanges and identify the needs and mechanisms for future collaborations.